Aftab700/Writeups/Saptang_Labs_Hiring_Challenge.md

 this POST request have `data=NjIxNzI5NTgx` it base64 encoded value of `621729581`.

-lets try with simple payload `' OR 1=1 #` but it not working after few tries i tried `621729581 OR 1=1` base64 encode and it gives us all the entries hooray, and that is successful SQL injection.
+lets try with simple payload `' OR 1=1 #` but it is not working after few tries i tried `621729581 OR 1=1` base64 encode and it gives us all the entries hooray, and that is successful SQL injection.

 payload= `data=<@base64>621729581 OR 1=1<@/base64>`  <-- I'm using Hackvertor burp extension.